Who Gets to Decide What an Agency Meant? U.S. Supreme Court Places Limits on Agency Deference

 Kisor reframes the analysis that courts will use to evaluate agency interpretations of their own rules and the decision makes agency judgments more susceptible to critical review by the judiciary.
 Agency interpretations that are not reasonable, or that are not announced formally and by senior officials, with sufficient time and notice to prevent surprise to the regulated community, will be subject to much closer and more critical scrutiny.
 This decision creates some uncertainty about the strength of many existing agency interpretive decisions, and future agency rule interpretations presumably will be structured and released in a manner that more closely follows the framework created by this decision.

-Beveridge & Diamond’s over 100 lawyers in eight U.S. offices focus on environmental and natural resources law, litigation, and alternative dispute resolution.
+Beveridge & Diamond’s lawyers across the U.S. focus on environmental and natural resources law, litigation, and alternative dispute resolution.
 We help clients around the world resolve critical environmental and sustainability issues relating to their products, facilities, and operations.
-For more information about regulatory interpretations and the impact of the Kisor decision, please contact the authors.
+For more information, please contact the authors.